 Use this quick checklist to keep semaglutide side-effect tracking organized and ready for clinician visits.

-- ✅ Review weekly charts and export a clinician report (4-week window recommended).
+• ✅ Review weekly charts and export an organized log for your clinician (4-week window recommended).

-- ✅ Bring the PDF/report to your next appointment to enable a data-driven conversation.
+• ✅ Bring your exported log to your next appointment to enable a data-driven conversation.

-Follow a repeatable monitoring cadence: baseline, three months, then quarterly.
+Follow a repeatable monitoring cadence: for example, some providers suggest baseline, three months, then quarterly—always follow your clinician’s instructions.
 This cadence creates clear comparison points and aligns with recommended semaglutide monitoring from Recrea Health.

 Serious side effects are uncommon, but always raise concerning or severe symptoms with your clinician (see guidance from Harvard Health and the CDC).